ResidentMario/watsongraph/README.md

 Note that outside of the thirty-day trial IBM Watson is a paid service, but for experimental purposes the monthly free allotment (25,000 queries) is more than enough.

+## Documentation

+This library's Sphinx documentation is available on [Read The Docs](http://watsongraph.readthedocs.org/en/latest/).

 ## Examples

 ### Concept mapping